underanalyzed/underanalyzed.github.io/_posts/2015-10-01-reconfiguring-and-repointing-deployment-models-in-vcenter-server-6-0-update-1.md

 tags:           [vSphere, vCenter, Platform Services Controller]
 ---

-In my last blog post, we discussed some of the new features and capabilities found in vCenter Server 6.0 such as how you can quickly and easily <a href="https://blogs.vmware.com/vsphere/2015/09/updating-vcenter-server-appliance-6-0-to-update-1.html" target="_blank">update the vCenter Server Appliance 6.0 to Update 1</a>.
+In my last blog post, we discussed some of the new features and capabilities found in vCenter Server 6.0 such as how you can quickly and easily <a href="https://blogs.vmware.com/vsphere/2015/09/updating-vcenter-server-appliance-6-0-to-update-1.html" >update the vCenter Server Appliance 6.0 to Update 1</a>.

 Now, it’s time to focus our attention on a two key enhancements found in vCenter Server 6.0 Update 1 - both the appliance and Windows-based form factors:
 <ul>